mjpclab/jquery-tab/README.md

 `tabItemName` (`data-tab-item-name`)
 The name should be a non-numeric string, otherwise in controller method parameters, it will be treated as a index.
 The name can only contains letters, digits, dashes and underlines.
 If names are duplicated in the same tab container, only first item will be recognized.
+The logic of getting tab item name could be customized by option `fnGetTabItemName`.

 `tabItemDisabled` (`data-tab-item-disabled`)
 Specify if this tab item is disabled.
 A non-`false` value will be treated as disabled, even for empty string.
+The logic of determining if a tab item is disabled could be customized by option `fnIsTabItemDisabled`.

 `tabItemHidden` (`data-tab-item-hidden`)
 Specify if this tab item is hidden.
 A non-`false` value will be treated as hidden, even for empty string.
+The logic of determining if a tab item is hidden could be customized by option `fnIsTabItemHidden`.

 # Options List
 ## Behavior